- Jury Prize

 - Best Short Film made for more than $10,000

 Winner: Honor Among Thieves by Justin Eugene Evans

 Festival Director says:

-For looking like a Marvel film should, with that pristine polished look (your lights work a charm), and that crisp sound and witty dialogue, congrats on making one hell of an impressive short popcorn flick!
+Featuring a pristine polished look (your lights work a charm) the short contains crisp sound and witty dialogue… congrats on making one hell of an impressive short popcorn flick!